vumaq/HDD-Analysis/README.md

 # Hidden & Dangerous I3D Tools

-This repository provides a pair of utilities for working with **Illusion Softworks I3D model files**
-(as used in *Hidden & Dangerous* and *Hidden & Dangerous: Deluxe*).
+This repository provides utilities for working with **Illusion Softworks I3D model files** (as used in *Hidden & Dangerous* and *Hidden & Dangerous: Deluxe*).

 The I3D format is derived from the **Autodesk 3D Studio `.3ds` format**, but extends it with additional chunk types
 (e.g. `0x4200 FACE_MAP_CHANNEL` for multi-UV support).
-These scripts are designed for **modders, researchers, and developers**
-who want to inspect, extract, and convert I3D assets into modern formats.
+These scripts are designed for **modders, researchers, and developers** who want to inspect, extract, and convert I3D assets into modern formats.

 ---